 Superstars and Divas are highly trained and motivated independent contractors, whose compensation is tied to the revenue that they help generate.
 We own the rights of substantially all of our characters and exclusively license the rights we do not own through agreements with our Superstars and Divas.

-Our multiple sports entertainment brands allow us to perform more than 320 live events a year within the United States and abroad. .
-In the first quarter of 2015, WWE held 73 live events domestically and 3 internationally, entertaining approximately 750,616 fans.
+Our multiple sports entertainment brands allow us to perform more than 320 live events a year within the United States and abroad.
+In the second quarter of 2015, WWE held 65 live events domestically and 21 events in international markets.